If you’re tired of pan-frying, steaming, or grilling your fish, you should give it a try on a smoker.

 Tips to Smoking a Whole Tilapia

-It’s also easier to smoke a whole tilapia than it is to smoke tilapia fillets.
-If you’re smoking it as fillets, you’ll have to place everything on top of aluminum foil or use grill mats.
+If you’re smoking it as fillets, it is best to place the fillets on aluminum foil or use grill mats.

 Some of our tips for smoking tilapia whole include;

-1. If your in a rush you can wrap it.
-If you wrap it in al foil the fish would cook faster however you may not get the same level of smoke peneration.
+1. If you’re in a rush you can wrap it.
+If you wrap it in alfoil the fish would cook faster however you may not get the same level of smoke penetration.

-Note: ensure you will still monitor the internal temperature of the tilapia fish with a meat thermometer.
+Note: Ensure you monitor the internal temperature of the tilapia with a thermometer.

 Picking The Right Wood

 Alder wood is my favorite wood chip to use for smoking tilapia.
-This is because it will not produce a flavor that overpowers your marinade or the fish.
+This is because it will not overpower the flavor of your fish.

 How to Prepare Your Tilapia

-If have a whole tilapia but you’re prefer fillets, you may need to gut, de bone, and filet before smoking it.
+If have a whole tilapia but prefer fillets, you may need to gut, debone, and filet before smoking it.

 For the full guide on how to properly fillet a fish, please watch this video.